• Skip to main content

 You can purchase a bone-in or boneless prime rib roast, but after trying both cuts, I prefer to cook the boneless ribeye roast.

 Most people say the bone-in rib eye roast has more flavor, but I honestly can’t tell that much difference.
-I also think it’s much easier to cook a boneless rib eye roast to the perfect temperature.
-I we prefer a grass-fed beef cut of meat.
-Our favorite comes from ButcherBox.
+However, I do think it’s much easier to cook a boneless rib eye roast to the perfect temperature.

 a picture of the meat still in package and it says grass-fed beef